STRIDES/NIHCloudLabAzure/notebooks/GenAI/embedding_demos/readme.md

     pip install -r requirements.txt
     ```

-3. Create a .env file in the /GenAI directory and set the following variables:
+3. Create an .env file in the /GenAI directory and set the following variables:

     **Note:** If you have followed the steps in the [ARM Deployment tutorial](../azure_infra_setup/README.md) you have already created this file with its variables and can skip to the next step.